gomorpheus/morpheus-docs/installation/logs/tls-client.rst

             /usr/share/elasticsearch/bin/elasticsearch-keystore add xpack.security.http.ssl.keystore.secure_password
                 # Enter the password when prompted

     #.
-On ``All Nodes``, start the Elasticsearch service to enable the changes:
+On ``All Nodes``, restart the Elasticsearch service to enable the changes:

         .. code-block:: bash

-            systemctl start elasticsearch
+            systemctl restart elasticsearch

         #.
 Startup errors can be investigated in the default Elasticsearch log location (replacing ``clustername``):